Updated: 16 September 2024

-If the pandemic has taught us anything, it’s that unexpected situations can creep up on us.
+If the last few years have taught us anything, it’s that unexpected situations can creep up on us at any time.
 Whether it’s supply chain disruption, staff shortages or an influx of demand, your business has to be ready to adapt at a moment’s notice.
 That’s where contingency plans come in — by looking at your key risks, you can minimise their impact and speed up recovery.
 Here, we look at what a contingency plan is and how to prepare one to help tackle whatever comes your way.

 A contingency plan is a document that outlines how your business should operate in the event of a disruption or disaster.
 This can include things like fire or flood, supply chain disruption, cyber attacks, legal threats, or even lockdowns, but can also include late client payments or what happens if key employees are seriously ill or resign.